bruce-szalwinski-he/aws-msk-iam-sasl-signer-ruby/examples/rdkafka/README.md

   end
 ```

-At the initial start and every time the token needs to be refreshed, the `refresh_token` method is called.
+At the start and every time the token needs to be refreshed, the `refresh_token` method is called.
 The callback will receive the name of the client.
-Use the `AwsMskIamSaslSigner::MSKTokenProvider` to generate a new token and set it on the client.
 Use the `@clients` hash to get the client by name.
+Use the `AwsMskIamSaslSigner::MSKTokenProvider` to generate a new token and set it on the client using the `oauthbearer_set_token` method.

 ```ruby
   def refresh_token(client_name)